 The externs are required to attend the weekly case conference meetings either on Mondays or Thursdays depending on the schedule of the externs.
 The case conference consists of several senior staff, 2 interns, and 1 extern.
 Scheduled members will present clinical cases that reflect the specialty of our invited consultants.
 Like other staff and trainees, externs will be expected to write up a briefcase presentation for the clients they will present at the case conference (due one week prior to the conference).

 4. Intake Observation and Administration

 Each extern is required to observe three intakes conducted by a senior staff member or an intern.
 If interested in conducting intakes independently (this is optional), the extern will have to conduct three intakes under the observation of 3 senior staff members and obtain approval from all observing staff before the extern can perform intake assessment independently (once per week).

 5. Group Counseling or Workshop Facilitation (Optional)

-During the spring semester, externs will have the opportunity to serve as a co-facilitator in ongoing general therapy groups or themed groups co-led by members of the staff.
-Or, they may choose to facilitate a series of coping skills focused workshops after they have received the appropriate training.
+During the spring semester, externs will have the opportunity to serve as co-facilitator in ongoing general therapy groups or themed groups co-led by members of the staff.
+Or, they may choose to facilitate a series of coping skills-focused workshops after they have received the appropriate training.